Intermesh/groupoffice7-docs/docs/02_Webclient/01_Creating_a_module/02_Stores_and_models.md

 Now reload the webclient and navigate to the bands module.
 It should show the list of bands created in the API.

+The list uses an infinite scrolling feature to deal with large stores.